 - Adding more servers to become more fault-tolerant in case one goes down due to an outage or hardware failure

 - Continuously rebalance the load of incoming requests across multiple servers

 - Using auto-scaling to increase the number of servers when there is a surge in traffic and decrease it when there is not

 - Use automation tools like Amazon Web Services (AWS) CloudFormation, Terraform, and Ansible to automate the process of adding new servers to your cluster when needed

 Your organization likely has a large and ever-growing amount of data.
 High-quality data pipelines help you get value from that data in the form of better and faster decisions.

 There’s no “right” way to architect data pipelines — it completely depends on your use case and business needs.
 You may require batch or real-time pipelines; they may be part of a data mesh or a monolith.
 The important thing is that the architecture is well-thought-out.

 Planning and implementing data pipeline architecture across a company is a multi-step process that involves data engineers, business stakeholders from other domains, and sometimes even cybersecurity and legal experts.
 But putting in the effort up front to do this well will ensure that your data pipelines continue to meet your team’s needs with no nasty surprises.

 Check out the rest of the blog to learn more about real-time data and data pipelines.

 If your data pipeline architecture vision involves real-time pipelines, Estuary Flow can make this planning process quite a bit easier.
-Learn more about Flow here.
+Try Flow for free.